 Posted On August 31, 2017 by Chip Wilcox in Blog, Ecosystem, Media

-Temasys made the trip to the Philippines last week to participate in the now legendary annual conference geared toward promoting the Philippines startup ecosystem.
-In its fifth year, Geeks On A Beach 2017 was held in Puerto Princesa on lovely Palawan island.
+Temasys made the trip to the Philippines last week to participate in the now legendary annual conference geared toward promoting the Philippines startup ecosystem, Geeks On A Beach (GOAB) 2017.
+In its fifth year, GOAB 2017 was held in Puerto Princesa on lovely Palawan island.

 You might think it’s hard to get any work done when you have a view like this just feet away from you at a conference.
 However, the Philippines Startup Ecosystem’s annual day at the beach, otherwise known as GOAB, is no vacation.